sadrisco/almanamagic/README.md

 A "Magic: The Gathering" card searcherer and manager.
 ## Tech Stack

-PHP, HTML, CSS, Javascript and mySQL.
+PHP, HTML, CSS, Javascript and MySQL.
 This project consumes the Scryfall API.

 ## Dependencies